HL7/fhir-shorthand/input/pagecontent/reference.md

 * &lt;element&gt; -> "{map string}" <span class="optional">"{comment string}" #{mime-type code}</span>
 </code></pre>

 A rule starting with the characters `->` SHALL map the profile as a whole to a target.
 A rule starting with an element followed by the characters `->` SHALL map a specific element within the source to a target.
-The `map`, `comment`, and `mime-type` are as defined in FHIR and correspond to elements in [StructureDefinition.mapping](https://hl7.org/fhir/structuredefinition.html) and [ElementDefinition.mapping](https://hl7.org/fhir/R5/elementdefinition.html) (map corresponds to mapping.map, mime-type to mapping.language, and comment to mapping.comment).
+The `map`, `comment`, and `mime-type` are as defined in FHIR and correspond to elements in [StructureDefinition.mapping](https://hl7.org/fhir/structuredefinition.html) and [ElementDefinition.mapping](https://hl7.org/fhir/R5/elementdefinition.html) (map corresponds to `mapping.map`, mime-type to `mapping.language`, and comment to `mapping.comment`).
 The mime type code MUST come from FHIR's [MimeType value set](https://hl7.org/fhir/R5/valueset-mimetypes.html).
 For further information, refer to the FHIR definitions of these elements.

->**Note:** Unlike setting the mapping.map directly in the StructureDefinition, mapping rules within a Mapping item MUST NOT include the name of the resource in the path on the left hand side.
+>**Note:** Unlike setting the `mapping.map` directly in the StructureDefinition, mapping rules within a Mapping item MUST NOT include the name of the resource in the path on the left hand side.

 Rule types that apply to Mappings are: [Insert](#insert-rules), [Mapping](#mapping-rules), and [Path](#path-rules).